-I top everything off with even more berries, dried apple pieces, almonds and edible flowers because this just looks too pretty and I like my food to look appealing, at least on some days lol.
+I top everything off with even more berries, dried apple pieces, almonds and edible flowers.
+This just looks too pretty and I like my food to look appealing, at least on some days.

 The Power Matcha always provides me with so much energy in the morning!
 I either blend it with soy milk, the vanilla protein powder by Sunwarrior and one banana or just use it to make myself a cup of matcha tea.
 This bowl is topped with fresh berries, coconut flakes, hemp seeds, cacao nibs and dried mulberries.
 The matcha tastes very mild and is packed with healthy antioxidants!
 Especially on busy days, it optimizes my focus and supports my productivity when I feel like I don’t want to drink coffee and my brain still needs a little extra boost.☺

 A great coffee alternative is also the Energy Bomb Mix which fuels your body with 5 different superfoods and truly boosts your energy levels.
-I like to mix it with soy yoghurt & oats and top it off with more berries (antioxidant bomb to the fullest!) as well as a vegan nut & chocolate bar.
-Tastes like dessert for breakfast, I tell ya!
+I like to mix it with soy yoghurt & oats and top it off with more berries.
+Which is an Antioxidant bomb to the fullest, as well as a vegan nut & chocolate bar.
+Tastes like dessert for breakfast!